AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/compmigration/index.md

 3. Create a csv file that contains the mappings for your metrics.
 Refer to the csv example above for dimensions mappings and use the same format for your metrics.
 4. Use the metrics mapping APIs to upload (or create), update, or retrieve the mappings.

-Use these endpoints to map metrics to CJ within an XDM schema:
+Use these endpoints to map metrics to CJA within an XDM schema:

 * [GET mapping metrics csv](#get-mapping-metrics-csv): Retrieve metrics mappings with a csv file
 * [PUT mapping metrics csv](#put-mapping-metric-csv): Update metrics mappings with a csv file